ViralTexts/gtr-clusters/clusters/18631203-sn84031490-DelicacyInConversation.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ M~
+they are invalncrablo to injury, and
+incapablo of |H decay. ?
+Conversation.—
 There is speaking well, W speaking
 easily, speaking justly, and speaking j&amp;
 seasonably.
 It is offending against the